 Any reproduction or representation, either total or partial, of the medal, logo, name, or any part whatsoever of the website is strictly forbidden without prior written agreement.
 Reproduction of medals cannot be made without authorisation, and the graphic representation cannot undergo any sort of modification, correction, or adaptation.

-In every respect, and under all circumstances, the name, brand, and distinctive signs found on the site or any other medium developed and used by the FIT are protected by copyright.
+In every respect, and under all circumstances, the name, brand, and distinctive signs found on the site or any other medium developed and used by the Competition are protected by copyright.

 ARTICLE 21: CONTROLS

-The FIT reserves the right to cancel any incomplete or erroneous registration and to eliminate any sample that does not conform to rules and regulations.
+1. The Organiser reserves the right to cancel any incomplete or erroneous registration and to eliminate any sample that does not conform to rules and regulations.
 It also reserves the right to have a certified wine analysis laboratory perform an analytical verification of award-winning samples and to take any subsequent steps it deems necessary.
-The FIT may take samples at sales points to verify that samples tasted correspond to bottles actually found for sale in stores or at the vineyard.
+The Organiser may take samples at sales points to verify that samples tasted correspond to bottles actually found for sale in stores or at the vineyard.

 ARTICLE 23: OBLIGATION OF PARTICIPANTS AND AVAILABILITY OF THE RULES & REGULATIONS

-Participation in the FIT includes acceptance of these rules and regulations, which may be obtained upon request from the Frankfurt International Trophy, An der Ochsenwiese 3, 55124 Mainz, Germany.
+Participants in the Competition must accept these rules and regulations, legal information and the policy for managing personal data that can be obtained from Frankfurt International Trophy, An der Ochsenwiese 3, 55124 Mainz, Germany by simple request.

 ARTICLE 24: PENALTIES